UCAS code: K100

-MA Architecture includes a credited practice work period in semester two of Year 3.
+MA Architecture includes a credited integrated practice work period in semester two of Year 3.

 There are options for working and studying abroad in the honours years of our MA (Hons) programmes.
-There is an integrated practice period in architecture allowing for a work placement abroad; we also offer international exchanges, including within Erasmus, through partner institutions for Year 3.
+The integrated practice working period in Architecture allows for work abroad.

 How will I learn?